ccb-hms/NHANES-metadata/metadata/README.md

 ---

 # Metadata Acquisition Process
-In this section we detail the methods and tools used to extract the NHANES metadata assets described above.
+In this section we describe the methods and tools used to extract the NHANES metadata assets described above.

 ## Downloading Metadata
-The R script `code/get_nhanes_metadata.R` is used to fetch the NHANES metadata primarily relying on the nhanesA R package.
+The R script [`code/get_nhanes_metadata.R`](https://github.com/ccb-hms/NHANES-metadata/blob/master/code/get_nhanes_metadata.R) is used to fetch the NHANES metadata, primarily relying on the [nhanesA](https://github.com/cjendres1/nhanes) R package.

 Metadata about NHANES tables are obtained using the `nhanesA::nhanesTables()` and `nhanes::nhanesManifest()` functions.
-We originally used only `nhanesA::nhanesTables()` but we found that it returns an incomplete set of NHANES tables.
-The more recently implemented `nhanesA::nhanesManifest()` function returns a more complete set of tables.
-The current code uses both functions, since there are 10 tables returned by `nhanesA::nhanesTables()` which are not in the manifest, and there are 92 tables that are in the manifest but are not returned by `nhanesA::nhanesTables()`.
+We originally used only `nhanesA::nhanesTables()` but then found that it returns an incomplete set of NHANES tables.
+We now use the more recently implemented `nhanesA::nhanesManifest()` function, which returns a complete set of tables.

 Metadata about variables are obtained primarily using the `nhanesA::nhanesCodebook()` function, which returns variable and table identifiers, variable label, English text, English instructions, and variable targets.
 To obtain the UseConstraints detail associated with each variable we use `nhanesA::nhanesTableVars()`.

 The codebook of each variable is obtained using the `nhanesA::nhanesCodebook()` function.

 ## Preprocessing Metadata
 Some variable labels contain wording that makes it more challenging to identify the underlying phenotype, e.g., "Age when heart disease first diagnosed".
 For such cases, we developed a [preprocessing module](https://github.com/ccb-hms/NHANES-metadata/blob/master/code/preprocess_metadata.py) that applies "cleanup" regular expressions—provided in the file [`templates.txt`](https://github.com/ccb-hms/NHANES-metadata/blob/master/code/resources/templates.txt)—to the SASLabel of variables.
-The cleaned-up label text is represented in the `ProcessedText` column of `nhanes_variables.tsv`.
+The cleaned-up label text is represented in the `ProcessedText` column of [`nhanes_variables.tsv`](#variables-metadata-nhanes_variablestsv).
 For example, applying the regular expression `Age when (.*) first diagnosed` to the prior example gives rise to the processed text `heart disease`.

 ### Adding Tags to Variables
 In addition to cleaning up the label text of variables, we developed a mechanism to add tags to variables that match the regular expressions in [`templates.txt`](https://github.com/ccb-hms/NHANES-metadata/blob/master/code/resources/templates.txt).
 We use a custom separator `;:;` between the regular expression and the desired tag(s).
 For example: `Age when (.*) first diagnosed;:;age` adds the tag `age` to all variables whose labels match the regex.
-Tags are represented in the column `Tags` of `nhanes_variables.tsv`.
+Tags are represented in the column `Tags` of [`nhanes_variables.tsv`](#variables-metadata-nhanes_variablestsv).

 ## Flagging Non-Phenotypes
 Certain variables do not represent or relate to a phenotype, for example `DR1EXMER`: "Interviewer ID code" or `PSQ300`: "Language Used".
 In such cases it is desirable to have a way to flag those non-phenotype variables.
 We implemented two mechanisms to specify non-phenotype variables:
 - A table [`blocklist_table.csv`](https://github.com/ccb-hms/NHANES-metadata/blob/master/code/resources/blocklist_table.csv) that contains specific variable and table identifiers, which have been manually identified as non-phenotype variables.
 - A file [`blocklist_regexps.txt`](https://github.com/ccb-hms/NHANES-metadata/blob/master/code/resources/blocklist_regexps.txt) that contains a list of regular expressions that are applied to the SASLabel of variables—if a label of a variable matches a regular expression, that variable is declared as a non-phenotype variable.

-Variables flagged as non-phenotypes have a value of `False` in the column `IsPhenotype` of [`nhanes_variables.tsv`](#variables-metadata), or `True` otherwise.
+Variables flagged as non-phenotypes have a value of `False` in the column `IsPhenotype` of [`nhanes_variables.tsv`](#variables-metadata-nhanes_variablestsv), or `True` otherwise.